 See 1Kings 9:4-9

 We all know how this turned out.
-God’s conditional terms had nothing to do with Solomon’s building project.
+God's conditional terms had to do with Solomon, not Solomon's building project.
 Sadly, Solomon turned away from God and God took the kingdom away from him, just as He said He would do.
 See 1Kings 11:4-8, 11,31-33

-After Solomon’s death the kingdom was split, with the northern kingdom of Israel being comprised of 10 of the 12 Tribes, and the southern kingdom of Judah consisting of Judah and Benjamin.
-In 721 BC the Assyrians invaded, conquered and destroyed Israel, just as God had promised, taking captive those who they didn’t kill.
-These would later be scattered throughout the Earth in fulfillment of God’s promise to Abraham to make him the father of many nations.
-Later, the Babylonians took Judah and Benjamin into captivity, and Nebuchadnezzar, a mere man, tore the temple to the ground, the building that Solomon thought to be the very house of God!
+After Solomon's death the kingdom was split, with the northern kingdom of Israel being comprised of 9* of the 12 Tribes, and the southern kingdom of Judah consisting of Judah and Benjamin (*Simeon had since been absorbed into Judah.
+Some of Ephraim and Manasseh would migrate to Judah.
+Levi, who had never received an inheritance in the land, north or south, also came to Judah after Jeroboam rejected them as priests of the LORD).
+In 721 BC the Assyrians invaded, conquered and destroyed Israel, just as God had promised, taking captive those who they didn't kill.
+These would later be scattered throughout the Earth in fulfillment of God's promise to Abraham to make him the father of many nations.
+Later, the Babylonians took the inhabitants of Judah into captivity, and Nebuchadnezzar, a mere man, tore the temple to the ground, the building that Solomon thought to be the very house of God!

 Temple 2: the Sequel

 After 70 years in Babylon, Darius the Mede released the captives of Judah, and Cyrus the Persian supplied those who returned to the land with materials to build yet another temple, a project which would take 6 years to complete.